gilles-peskine-arm/mbedtls/docs/proposed/psa-driver-interface.md

 The core calls this entry point once after allocating a random generation context.
 Initially, the context object is all-bits-zero.

-If a driver does not have an `"init_random"` entry point, the context object passed to the first call to `"add_entropy"` will be all-bits-zero.
+If a driver does not have an `"init_random"` entry point, the context object passed to the first call to `"add_entropy"` or `"get_random"` will be all-bits-zero.

 #### Entropy injection